Stocks turn higher as investors pore over earnings reports

-Stocks turned higher in afternoon trading Tuesday as traders weigh another big set of company earnings reports.
+Stocks on Wall Street shook off a sluggish start and turned broadly higher Tuesday, on pace to more than make up their losses from a modest pullback a day earlier.

-Investors also closely monitoring the latest developments with COVID-19 and its potential impact on a still recovering economy amid the spread of the more contagious delta variant.
+Investors weighed another large swath of company earnings reports, including quarterly snapshots from Ralph Lauren and Clorox.
+While earnings have been strong, Wall Street remains cautious over COVID-19 and its potential impact on a still recovering economy amid the spread of the more contagious delta variant.

+The S&P 500 was up 0.8% as of 3:35 p.m.
+Eastern after a mostly listless morning.
+The benchmark index was within striking distance of eclipsing the all-time high it set early last week.

 Investors are in the midst of earnings season, with more than 100 companies in the S&P 500 index reporting their results this week.
 So far earnings have been strong, with roughly nine out of every 10 companies beating analysts' expectations.

 Solid financial results helped lift several other companies.
-Ralph Lauren jumped 8.3% after handily beating analysts’ fiscal first-quarter profit forecasts as sales rebounded.
-Columbia Sportswear rose 1.2% after reporting a surprise second-quarter profit.
+Ralph Lauren climbed 5.9% after handily beating analysts’ fiscal first-quarter profit forecasts as sales rebounded.
+Columbia Sportswear rose 0.3% after reporting a surprise second-quarter profit.

 PepsiCo rose 0.2% after the beverage and snacks giant said it would spin off its Tropicana and other fruit juices into a separate company in a $3.3 billion deal.

-Online broker Robinhood rose 16.5% and topped its IPO price for the first time since its stock began trading last Thursday.
+Online broker Robinhood jumped 24.2% and topped its IPO price for the first time since its stock began trading last Thursday.

 Bond yields were relatively stable.
-The yield on 10-year Treasury remained at 1.17% from the the day before.
+The yield on 10-year Treasury inched up to 1.18% from 1.17% from the the day before.
 Less than a month ago, the 10-year note was trading around a yield of 1.35%.

 Investors will be watching closely when the Labor Department releases its July jobs report Friday.
 Economists surveyed by FactSet forecast that the employers created 837,500 jobs last month and the unemployment rate fell to 5.7%.